-Following the sold-out success of the February, 2023 premiere, WATER IN THE KETTLE is being restaged twice this season.
-First up: a pop-up performance in the Mission, San Francisco.
+Following the sold-out success of the February, 2023 premiere, WATER IN THE KETTLE is being restaged twice in the 23-24 season.
+Our cozy pop-up performance in the Mission, San Francisco November 2023 was wonderful.
+One more staging:

 A dynamic, exciting work for…an unbelievable ensemble.